bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 title: 'pandas, playing along with music21!'
 published: true
 ---
 _[music21](http://web.mit.edu/music21/), developed by Michael Scott Cuthbert, is an extensively featured and well maintained Python package for computational music theory.
-Lately, I've been using its highly useful musicxml parsing capability and model of notated music in tandem with [pandas](https://pandas.pydata.org/), whose `DataFrame` data structure (conveniently defined somewhere between a database and an array) is a stalwart of my data analysis work._
+Lately, I've been using its highly useful musicxml parsing capability and model of notated music in tandem with in tandem with the power of pandas DataFrames._

 The functionality of the music21 package is built on top of the [`Stream`](https://web.mit.edu/music21/doc/usersGuide/usersGuide_06_stream2.html) data structure, which allows musical material to be stored in a nested forward-linked tree structure.
 It is used very powerfully in the library and its broader adoption.